CaptainCrossbar/CodeWars/README.md

 # CodeWars
-Soutions to Kata I have Completed
+Soutions to Kata I have completed.
+Right now they are solutions in python.